Unions kick off global push for essential workers on the World Day for Decent Work

 During the COVID-19 pandemic, underpaid, underappreciated, and undervalued workers have been keeping their communities running around the world.
-These workers ensured that there is food on the shelves; care for the sick and elderly; and that our schools, workplaces, public transport, and public spaces safe and sanitary.
+These workers have ensured that there is food on the shelves; cared for the sick and elderly; and kept our schools, workplaces, public transport, and public spaces safe and sanitary.
 They also delivered mail and packages and provided needed access to financial services.

 Just as the crisis has exposed how indispensable these jobs are, the campaign claims our societies can no longer turn a blind eye to the needs of the people doing them.